 - Temporary Housing - This includes temporary occupancy of recreational vehicles, guest rooms, guest houses, and pool houses as temporary housing for persons displaced by the fires.
 The ordinance also allows legal vacation rental to be use as long-term rentals for more than one year without losing their vacation rental status.
 These measures will expire on December 31, 2019 unless extended by the City Council.

 - Fee Waiver for Accessory Dwelling Units – A program establishing an Accessory Dwelling Unit Fee Waiver Program to encourage the construction of Accessory Dwelling Units.
 Fee waivers are limited to one per residence and capped at $5,000.
 There is $30,000 available for this program as one-time funding.
-The program will terminate on June 30, 2019, unless extended by the City Council.
+The program has been extended to June 30, 2020.

 Subscribe to email updates when Updates are added: